hypernumbers/hypernumbers-api-manual/contents/inserting-cells-ranges-rows-or-columns.rst

 By default, cell and range inserts displace vertically.
 So if you insert **before** ``a5`` the existing ``a5`` will become ``a6``.

-You can specify the direction of displacement using the horizonal and vertical versions of the body.
+You can specify the direction of displacement using the horizontal and vertical versions of the body.
 In both these cases the insertion is a **before** insertion.

 For example a **vertical** insertion on ``a5`` will make that cell ``a6`` and a horizontal one will make it ``b5``.